LeanneLibGriff/nine-repro/Step7CloudBackup.md

 ### Step 7
 ## Cloud Storage of your Data
 ---
-## Keep a copy of your data on the cloud

 ---
-Keeping a copy of all your data (working, raw and completed) in the cloud is incredbilty important.
-This ensures that if you have a computer failure, accidently delete your data or your data is corrupted, your research is restorable.
+Cloud storage provides a convenient way to store, back up and retrieve data.
 ---
 Griffith has three different types of cloud storage made especially for research
 ---
 #### [Research Drive](https://research-storage.griffith.edu.au/drive/)

-This would be a good place for your day-to-day working files.
-It is unlimited and you can share it with people at Griffith (but not externally).
-This works the same as G drive.
+Research Drive is a good option for your day-to-day working files.
+It is unlimited and can be shared with your Griffith collaborators (but not externally).

 ---
 #### [Research Space](https://research-storage.griffith.edu.au/space/manual/)

-This has a ‘sync’ client that automatically copies your files from your computer to the cloud- just like dropbox or google drive.
+This option has a 'sync' client that automatically copies your files from your computer to the cloud - similar to DropBox or Google Drive.
-You can use this to share with people external to the university.
-You can add them with a Linkedin profile, Griffith, other university or Gmail account, or you can share with a URL, password and expiry date.
-This is also unlimited storage- you are given 5GB initially, and to add an unlimited folder, just click ‘Add more storage’.
+Research Space can be used to share data with collaborators external to the university.
+Collaborators can be added using a Linkedin profile, Griffith, other university or Gmail account, or you can share with a URL, password and expiry date.
+Research space has unlimited storage.
+You are initially provided 5GB of space; to add an unlimited fold, just click "Add more storage".

 ---
 #### [Research Vault](https://research-storage.griffith.edu.au/vault/)